luontola/web-intro/databases.md

 ## Keep comments in a text file

 Let's keep things simple and implement as much as we can without a database.
-That way you will also see how a database makes many things better.
+That way you will also see how a database makes things better.
+But we are still making some progress every step of the way and checking our assumptions of what the code does.
+Working incrementally like this is good practice even in real life.

 At first we'll just save the comments into a text file.

 ### Write comments to a text file